Bollywood celebrities who broke the taboo against adoption and inspired people to adopt: from Mithun Chakraborty to Sushmita Sen - ExBulletin

 5. Sushmita Sen

-The former Miss Universe adopted Renee when she was just 25 and later Alisah in 2009.
+The former Miss Universe adopted Renee when she was just 25, then Alisah in 2009.

 Also Read: Why Does She Give Me Attitude?: Salman Khan’s First Impression of Sushmita Sen Wasn’t Good, Here’s What Happened